Kansas Academy of Mathematics and Science

 The Kansas Academy of Mathematics and Science (KAMS) is a two-year, residential, early-entrance-to-college program for U.S. high school juniors and seniors who are academically talented in the areas of mathematics and science.
-Located on the Fort Hays State University campus in Hays, Kansas, students concurrently complete their last two years of high school while earning over 60 college credits.
+Located on the Fort Hays State University campus in Hays, Kansas, students concurrently complete their last two years of high school, while earning over 60 college credits.

 History

 The Kansas Academy of Mathematics and Science was established by legislative action in 2006 by the Kansas Legislature.
 The establishment of this program stemmed from national concern regarding anticipated shortages of students who would be sufficiently well prepared in mathematical and scientific problem solving.
 Recognizing that American youth would need to compete in an increasingly technological global society, Kansas is the 16th state to create alternative educational programs that would attract students to the fields of mathematics and science as well as offer young students an accelerated education in these areas of study.

-Fort Hays State University, part of the Kansas Board of Regents system, was chosen to host the Academy after an extensive bid process.
-After finding a home, a planning committee worked to develop and shape the Academy including securing resources, hiring staff, promoting the Academy throughout the state, and recruiting students.
+Fort Hays State University, part of the Kansas Board of Regents system, was chosen to host the academy after a bid process.
 In August 2009, KAMS opened its doors to the first class of 26 students.

 Academics

 Admissions process

-Information Sessions throughout the state and a Preview Day on the FHSU campus occur in the fall, and completed applications are asked to be completed by December 15.
-KAMS uses criteria such as ACT/SAT scores, cumulative GPA, class rank, teacher evaluations, personal interviews, essays, and short answer questions in its admissions process to select high school sophomores who are most likely to succeed in an academically challenging environment.
-KAMS currently selects approximately 40 Kansas students per class.
+Information sessions throughout the state and a preview day on the FHSU campus occur in the fall, and completed applications are asked to be completed by April 1, but includes a rolling deadline.
+KAMS selects at most 40 students per year for each class.

 Curriculum

 KAMS students are expected to earn over 60 college credit hours over the two-year academic program.
 Students must complete both years to successfully complete the program.
-Courses are taught by doctoral level professors at Fort Hays State University.
-Courses include the subject areas of calculus, geometry, chemistry, physics, biology, computer science, English/communication, history, leadership, and a unique global climate change course that all students take together.
-Students may also be able to take elective courses (such as band, music, theater, foreign language, etc.) as long as the required core curriculum is met.

 Research requirement

 All KAMS students are required to engage in a research project to successfully complete the program.
-Students are exposed to various research opportunities both on the FHSU campus and nationwide.
-Students select their topic and are assigned a mentor in the spring of their junior year.
-Work is completed throughout the rest of their KAMS experience culminating in a research paper and display presentation at the end of their senior year.